stefaleon/Vidly/README.md

 &nbsp;
-## 19 Eager load the customers discount rate
+## 19 Eager load customer membership type

 * Edit the *Views/Customers/Index.cshtml* in order to display the customers' discount rate, which is described in the MembershipType DbSet.